ThemindaKirulapana/image-restoration-flask-Rrandome-sampling/README.md

 richardson_lucy_deconvolution: Implements the Richardson-Lucy deconvolution algorithm.
 It iteratively refines an estimate of the original image based on a given kernel and number of iterations.

+utilizes two image processing techniques: a median filter (non-linear filter) and the Richardson-Lucy deconvolution algorithm for image restoration.

+If you are specifically looking for a random sampling algorithm.

 ## Installation

 First clone the project and open the folder using an IDE like VS Code, Pycharm.